trong0dn/Polynomial-Calculus/README.md

 ## CREDITS

-Thanks to the TAs and Instructor of my Object-Oriented Software Development course for the inital idea.
+Thanks to the TAs and Instructor of my Object-Oriented Software Development course for the initial idea.